jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 <img src="/assets/dl/resnet2.png" style="border:none;width:40%">
 </div>

-As always in DL, an idea often looks complicated in a diagram or an equation.
+As always in DL, an idea often looks far complicated in a diagram or a equation.
 In LSTM, the state of a cell is updated by

 $$
 C_t = gate_{forget} \cdot C_{t-1} + gate_{input} \cdot \tilde{C}
 $$

-Bypassing a layer can be visualized as feeding the input to the output directly $$ out = in $$.
+Bypassing a layer can visualize as feeding the input to the output directly $$ out = in $$.
 For $$ C_t $$ to be the same as $$ C_{t-1} $$, we need $$ gate_ {forget}=1 $$ and $$ gate_{input} = 0 $$.
-So one way to address the diminishing gradient problem is to design a different function used in the node.
+So one way to addressing the diminishing gradient problem is to design a different function used in the node.

 #### Gradient clipping
 To avoid gradient explosion, we can apply gradient clipping to restrict values of the gradient.

 Here, we use TensorFlow for coding.
 TensorFlow is an open source machine learning software from Google.
-In real life problems, Numpy is important in data preparation but people use a software package like TensorFlow to implement deep networks.
+In real life problem, Numpy is important in data preparation but people use a software package like TensorFlow to implement deep networks.

-Here we set the maximum clip norm to be 5.0.
+Here we set the maxium clip norm to be 5.0.
 ```python
 params = tf.trainable_variables()
 opt = tf.train.GradientDescentOptimizer(learning_rate)